Jaisalmer And Camel Safari

 children (and there were lots) were left at the camp.
 The kids,

 while obviously poor, understanding digital cameras.
-They work in
+From a

 picture.
-Then you run behind to see the picture on the
+Then you run behind to see your picture on the

-camera.
-After seeing the image on the back of the camera (and
+back of the camera.
+After seeing the image on the back of the

 smiling) you say "rupees".
 Sometimes alot.
-If that doesn't
+If you don't get

 be broken.